BenjaminBrandmeier/angular2-image-gallery/README.md

 The viewerChange event notifies you when the viewer component gets opened or closed.

 That's it, start your application and have a look!

+## Fetching images from an external data source

+If you'd like to know how you could fetch your images from an external data source [CLICK HERE](https://github.com/BenjaminBrandmeier/angular2-image-gallery/blob/master/docs/externalDataSource.md).

 ## Currently used tools